Tutty Alawiyah

 In March 1998, Tutty Alawiyah was appointed Minister of State for Women's Affairs during the waning days of the Suharto administration.
 She continued to serve as Minister for Women's Affairs under Suharto's successor, President B. J. Habibie until October 1999.

 Alawiyah was the former President of the International Women’s Union, which has branches in approximately eighty countries.
 She was also an executive member of the Indonesian Ulema Council (MUI) and the Muslim Intellectuals Association (ICMI).

 She later founded and served as the rector of Assyafiiyah Islamic University in Pondok Gede, Bekasi, West Java, a position she held until her death in May 2016.

-Tutty Alawiyah died at Metropolitan Medical Center (MMC) in Kuningan, Jakarta, at 7.15 a.m. on May 4, 2016, following a two-week hospitalization.
+Tutty Alawiyah died at Metropolitan Medical Center (MMC) in Kuningan, Jakarta, at 7.15 a.m. on 4 May 2016, following a two-week hospitalization.
 Alawiyah was 74 years old.
-She was survived by five children and thirteen grandchildren.
-Her five children include Dailami Firdaus, a member of the Jakarta Regional Council.